Raphael Louis Levy

 Lay Representative | Mayor’s and City of London County Court (30th January 2019)

 My client was a defendant in a summary judgment hearing concerning a debt.
-I was successful in securing an adjournment, having received my instructions the afternoon before.
+I successfully secured an adjournment, having received my instructions the afternoon before.
 My client praised my calmness and I further developed client management and interpersonal skills, necessary for a career at the Bar.

 Mooting Experience (March 2015 - present)